shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 This will generate a ./test_results/multiplex_ventilation/sim_list_results.json file that contains all the final stabilized values of patient combinations.

-This sim_list_results.json file was used in an ad hoc analysis that analysis lead to design our full study.
+This sim_list_results.json file was used in an ad hoc analysis and led to our full study design.

 #### Simulation of patient combinations where the PIP and FiO2 have the best chance of positive outcomes for both patients